mdsteiner/EFAtools/tests/testthat/_snaps/efa_average.md

       Prop Comm Var <num> <num> <num>

       == Model Fit ===================================================================

+      The fit indices are the median of the per-solution fit indices, not the fit of the averaged loadings printed above, which are a cell-wise summary rather than a fitted solution.

+      Chi-square-based indices averaged over <n> of 183 solutions.
+      CAF, RMSR, and SRMR averaged over <n> of 183 solutions.

              Md (SD) [Min; Max]
       𝜒²: <num> ( <num>) [ <num>; <num>]